sonaln/sonaln/README.md

-### Hi there 👋 I'm Sonal Naik, a sophomore studying Computer Science and Data Science at Purdue University!
+### Hi there 👋 I'm Sonal Naik, a junior studying Computer Science and Data Science at Purdue University!

 - 🌱 I’m currently learning how to incorporate AWS, GCP, and Generative AI Models into tangible ideas
 - 👯 Researching with Eli Lilly and Co & PurSec Lab